 - If you also suffer from anemia

-Depression is both a common and debilitating condition.
 Conventional treatment for the condition has come a long way but still has its limitations.
-Most treatments focus on boosting serotonin levels in the brain to treat the condition, however, dopamine can also be affected.
+Most treatments focus on boosting serotonin levels in the brain to treat the condition.
+However, dopamine can also be affected.

 Modafinil increases dopamine concentrations in the brain and addresses most of the major symptoms also associated with the condition.
 This includes side effects like obesity and fatigue.